collindching/collinching.github.io/_pages/about.md

 ## Who I am

 I'm Collin, a data scientist born and raised in the Bay Area.
-I studied statistics at UCLA and graduated in 2018.
+I studied statistics at UCLA, graduating in 2018.

-I'm a contract marketing decision scientist at FANG, where I build marketing mix models.
+I'm currently a contract marketing decision scientist at FANG, where I build marketing mix models.
 Before this, I studied data science at Metis.

-Currently, I'm focused on optimizing my technical skills and career capital.
-The goal is to leverage these for autonomy and social impact later on.
+Currently, I'm focused on optimizing my technical skills, writing skills, and career capital.
+The goal is to leverage these for autonomy and social impact later.

-Outside of work, I like to cook, watch Netflix, and play table tennis and other sports.
+Outside of work, I like to cook, watch Netflix, and play table tennis.

 ## Motivations for blogging